 As Birmingham City University moves towards a two campus strategy where it can better support enhanced learning and student support facilities across a two-mile radius, the Students’ Union will also be better able to implement its commitment to improve communication and engage with its valued student membership.

 The course has been designed to enable you to understand and solve problems of land-use allocation, appraisal and management.
 There is a strong emphasis on legal and development issues.
 The course introduces modules covering law, valuation, property development, business management, economics, technology services, mapping and surveying, and marketing and management.
+The course also equips you with a working knowledge of Sustainable Development.
+The comprehensive study project will allow you the opportunity to develop the theory and practice you learn in the real world.

 Once you graduate, you will have a thorough knowledge of the entire building process as well as a broad understanding of environmental and planning procedures.
 After completion of this course, should you want to be employed in the property market, it will be necessary for you to work for a Chartered Surveyor and study for the Assessment of Professional Competence (APC) qualification, before applying to become a Chartered Surveyor.
 This course provides exemptions towards the Home Inspectors award.